 - Eat plenty of protein: Protein takes longer to digest and absorb, so it helps to stabilize blood sugar levels when included with meals.

 - Eat monounsaturated fats: Some research suggests eating monounsaturated fats aids in weight management for people with PCOS.

 Research suggests that physical activity is important for people with PCOS because it may help regulate menstruation and ovulation frequency.
 Guidelines recommend at least 150 minutes (2.5 hours) of physical activity per week.

 Potential benefits of exercise for people with PCOS include:

 - Lower insulin levels

-Weight gain is common for people with PCOS.
-Research suggests weight loss may help improve insulin resistance and other symptoms (Rocha, 2019).
+Overweight is common for people with PCOS.
+Research suggests maintaining a healthy weight may help improve insulin resistance and other symptoms.

-Weight loss is often challenging for people with PCOS because of hormone imbalances.
-Try to focus on healthy habits and talk with your healthcare provider for tips to lose weight with PCOS.
+Maintaining a healthy weight is often challenging for people with PCOS because of hormone imbalances.
+Try to focus on healthy habits and talk with your healthcare provider for tips on how to maintain a healthy weight with PCOS.

 When to see a healthcare provider